henryhungle/MTN/readme.md

 ## Dataset

-Download dataset of the DSTC7, Video-Scene Aware Dialogues Track, including the training, validation, and test dialogues and the features of all videos extracted using VGGish and I3D models.
+Download [dataset](<https://drive.google.com/drive/folders/1SlZTySJAk_2tiMG5F8ivxCfOl_OWwd_Q>) of the DSTC7, Video-Scene Aware Dialogues Track, including the training, validation, and test dialogues and the features of Charades videos extracted using VGGish and I3D models.

-[link to dataset to be updated here]

 All the data should be saved into folder `data` in the repo root folder.